NatasaMiric/rock-papper-scissors/README.md

 ### Content

   * The rules of the game were taken from : https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock

 ### Media

   * The emojis were imported from the [Get Emoji](https://getemoji.com/).

 ###  Acknowledgments

+I would like to thank my tutor Rohit Sharma for his support and guidance throughout the creation of the project.